goldbergyoni/nodebestpractices/README.md

 <a href="https://www.owasp.org/index.php/Top_10-2017_A2-Broken_Authentication" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A9:Broken%20Authentication%20-green.svg" alt=""/></a>

-**TL;DR:** A brute force protection middleware such as [express-brute](https://www.npmjs.com/package/express-brute) should be used inside an express application to prevent brute force/dictionary attacks on sensitive routes such as /admin or /login based on request properties such as the user name, or other identifiers such as body parameters
+**TL;DR:** A brute force protection middleware such as [express-brute](https://www.npmjs.com/package/express-brute) should be used inside an express application to prevent brute force/dictionary attacks on sensitive routes such as /admin or /login based on request properties such as the username, or other identifiers such as body parameters

 **Otherwise:** An attacker can issue unlimited automated password attempts to gain access to privileged accounts on an application